 The opportunity to invest in HelloTeam was surfaced by Bouzha Cookman, a member of the Underscore Core – a group of hundreds of proven entrepreneurs, business builders, and domain experts in Boston and beyond.
 The Core is a signature aspect of Underscore’s investment sourcing, with ~60% of our portfolio companies to date coming directly from the community.
 We’re elated when our members connect us to bold entrepreneurs such as Tanya and help us review the investment opportunity.

 An Industry Due For New Disruption

 As a firm continuously encouraging our entrepreneurs to find their “minimum-lovable-product,” we were impressed with just how much Tanya’s customer-obsession has paid off.
 Customers enjoy using HelloTeam and use it in the same way they would Facebook, but for professional purposes.
-They’ll message other users, say happy birthday, and virtually high five each other, all in the same platform they can see org charts, submit peer feedback, and leave suggestions to management.
+They’ll message other users, say happy birthday, and virtually high-five each other, all on the same platform they can see org charts, submit peer feedback, and leave suggestions to management.

 A Persistent Founder

 We look for founders who have experienced the pain they feel compelled to solve for, and Tanya Bakalov lived in the nitty-gritty of human resources as she scaled SevOne.
 That journey revealed that she’s an operations-oriented force of nature and a Boston entrepreneur in every sense.
 Having put roots down in Boston with SevOne, she’s excited to be building in this innovation ecosystem yet again, so much so that she’s investing her own capital into HelloTeam.
 And we’re always proud to be co-investing alongside the founders we partner with.